-These types of mixers have a primary function of mainly mixing, loading and discharging the mix continuously until all the work is done or until the occurrence of the work break.
-In this mixer, the loading of the materials is done continuously by the screw feeders.
-These types of mixers are well suited for large projects like dams, high rise buildings, and bridges.
-Continuous mixers are often the best option for projects of high volume requiring speed and efficiency.
-Continuous mixers must only be used when mix ratios can differ between the batches.
+Continuous mixers mix, load and continuously discharge the mix until the mix is completed.
+A screw feeder continuously loads material into the mixer.
+Continuous mixers are used for large projects like dams, high rise buildings, and bridges.
+They are the best option for projects of high volume requiring speed and efficiency.
+Continuous mixers are only used when mix ratios differ between the batches.

 When more specific ratios are required, batch mixing is a better option, typically.
 Some manufacturers utilize continuous mixing for the smoothing out of multiple various batch mixes to make the finished product more homogeneous.
 The batch is removed from the mixing equipment and then the new batch is fed into the continuous mixer.